Lesson video

 Because any given radius of a circle or sector is equal to any other radius of that same shape, the vertical radius can also be called r.

-In order to solve this equation, we first of all need to factorised out the r-squared from both terms of the expression on the left.
+In order to solve this equation, we first of all need to factorise out the r squared from both terms of the expression on the left.

-And to help with that, we can treat the r-squared as one r-squared.
+And to help with that, we can treat the r squared as 1r squared.

-Note the r-squared in each of the two terms and we can factorised that out so the r-squared is outside a pair of brackets with the quarter pi and the plus one inside the brackets.
+So the r squared is outside a pair of brackets, with the 1/4 pi and the plus 1 inside the brackets.

 The expression inside the bracket is just a number, so I can type that into the calculator to get 1.